-During each of her first four years at Penn, Kunovac's team has shown marked improvement.
-Last year's highlight, of course, was the doubles play of sophomore Sol Eskenazi and freshman Sonya Latycheva -- the duo won the ITA Northeast Regional title in the fall, earned unanimous first-team All-Ivy recognition in the spring, and played at the NCAA Championships as well as the ITA National Indoors.
+During the 2012-13 season Sol Eskenazi and freshman Sonya Latycheva won the ITA Northeast Regional title in the fall, earned unanimous first-team All-Ivy recognition in the spring, and played at the NCAA Championships as well as the ITA National Indoors.
 Eskenazi was also voted by the coaches as a first-team All-Ivy singles player.

 In 2011-12, for the second straight season, Kunovac coached the Ivy League Rookie of the Year in Eskenazi.
 The Quakers also had two players earn All-Ivy honors in singles and a doubles team earn first-team All-Ivy.